Dante-010/chattr/README.md

 #### Testing

-Once you've followed all these steps, you can run tests using: `python manage.py test`.
+Once you've followed all these steps, you can run tests using `python manage.py test`.

-You can also run the development server using: `python manage.py runserver`.
+You can also run the development server using `python manage.py runserver`.

-If you want to directly run the docker containers, you'll have to rebuild them with: `docker-compose up --build`.
+If you want to directly run the docker containers, you'll have to rebuild them with `docker-compose up --build`.

 #### CI
 There is also a CI workflow set up to connect to my personal server, update the source code, and restart the app.